 Consumers expect offers that appeal to their individual likes and preferences.
-If your loyalty program is still one-size-fits-all, here are five steps to fix it.
+How to fix an outdated loyalty program with these five steps to fix it.

 When it comes to customer loyalty, many companies are stuck in an outdated paradigm.
 Most spend a lot of time and money propelling potential customers through the classic marketing funnel—awareness, consideration, purchase.
 Then they tack on loyalty as an afterthought.

 This is puzzling, considering the well established evidence that just 20% of customers account for 80% of profits.
 In other words, keeping existing customers engaged is much more efficient—and profitable—than trying to attract new ones.
 Yet many marketing strategies and tactics still don’t reflect this.

 Outdated Loyalty Program

 But the real problem is that most loyalty programs are still simple earn-and-burn models.
 The more you spend, the more you get.
 That’s simply not the way today’s consumer thinks about loyalty.
 To them, loyalty is predicated on a connection with a brand, product or service.
 It’s about engagement.
 The best programs attract customers with experiences and offers that appeal to their individual likes and preferences.
 It’s about surprising people with something they like each time they visit a website, whether or not they buy something.
 When we talk about loyalty, we’re talking about that repeat experience.
 We’re talking about a relationship.

 If your organization isn’t taking this approach, here are five things you need to do to get there.